 Use a Back Resonance to Improve Speaking Skills

 Following my direction gives you control over your speech, yourself, and others.
-This is how to work on improving speaking skills.

 Reduce Upspeak for Amazing Speech

 You know what “upspeak” is, right?
 It’s when you use an upward inflection (pitch) at the end of a declarative sentence.
 A rising pitch at the end of an utterance indicates a yes/no question.
 The biggest problem with this is not that it’s annoying to some people.
-The problem with upspeak is that it makes it very difficult for your listener to process the information that you are communicating.
+The problem with upspeak is that it makes it very difficult for your listener to process the information you are communicating.

 Every time someone hears the yes/no question intonation, their brain tells them to decide between yes & no. Upspeak immediately removes credibility from the speaker.
 The speaker is continually asking the listener if what she’s saying is correct or incorrect.
 It’s as if the upspeaker is saying, “Am I right?
 Am I right?
 You decide.”